transloadit/uppy/website/src/docs/companion.md

 npm run start:companion
 ```

-This would get the Uppy Companion running on `http://localhost:3020`.
+This would get the Companion server running on `http://localhost:3020`.
 It uses [nodemon](https://github.com/remy/nodemon) so it will automatically restart when files are changed.

 ## Live example